 Incoming Request or Message Notification

-When it comes to work, the majority of emails or any type of incoming message boils down to some type of a request.
+For work, most emails or incoming messages boil down to some type of request.

 Notifications for Action Taken